CUTR-at-USF/RegionalTransitArchitecture/Desktop_App/fdot-regional-gtfs/README.md

 * [Apache Maven](https://maven.apache.org/download.cgi)

 If you want to use an IDE, you can use the free community edition of [IntelliJ](https://www.jetbrains.com/idea/).

-## Configuration

-* `AgencyInfo.csv` contains the URLs where the GTFS data for each agency should be retrieved from.
-You'll need to modify this to reflect the correct number of agencies, and the correct URLs to download the GTFS data from.
-* `data-sources.xml` contains the fields for each GTFS file that will be imported.
-You will only need to modify this if you want to change the fields that are being imported.

 ## Build